Web Analytics Made Easy - Statcounter

 In the SAMSON menu, go to Home > Apps > Developer > Generate a new extension.

-Once you open the Generate a new extension app, click the Generate a new SAMSON Extension button.
-This starts the generation wizard.
+Once you open the app, click Generate a new SAMSON Extension.

 Extensions Generator: Choose path